alanxoc3/concards/README.md

 #: 杏仁 | apricot | almond :#
 ```

-Note that the double colon operator always takes precedence before the pipe
+The double colon operator always takes precedence before the pipe operator.
-operator.

 ### Cloze Cards
 Cloze cards are handy when working with phrases or related facts.
 In concards,
-a cloze is created by putting text within a curly brace.
-Concards will generate
+a cloze is created by putting text within a set of curly braces.
+Concards will
+generate cards from the text in the curly braces and replace the text with an
-cards from this cloze by replacing it with an empty set of curly braces.
+empty set of curly braces.
 ```
 #: {Hermann Ebbinghaus} published his findings on the forgetting curve in {1885}. :#